superbuilders/playcademy-godot-template/addons/playcademy/README.md

 **Using a custom HTML shell without incorporating the necessary Playcademy hooks may lead to SDK features not functioning as expected, or a complete failure of integration on the web platform.**

+## 3. Development Sandbox Plugin (`sandbox/`)

+The Development Sandbox plugin provides a local development environment that enables full Playcademy SDK functionality during game development.
+Key features include:

+- **Local SDK Support**: Test user authentication, inventory management, and other platform features without deploying
+- **Automatic Server Management**: Starts and stops the sandbox server automatically when you open/close your project
+- **Editor Integration**: Provides a dock panel with sandbox status and controls
+- **Quick Iteration**: Run your game locally (Cmd+B/F5) with full platform functionality

+The sandbox requires Node.js/npm or Bun to be installed and the `@playcademy/sandbox` package installed globally.

-## 3. Installation
+## 4. Installation

 1. Download and copy (manually or via AssetLib) the entire `playcademy` directory into the `addons/` folder of your Godot project.
-2. Enable the "Playcademy Manifest Exporter" plugin via `Project > Project Settings > Plugins` in the Godot editor.
+2. Enable both plugins via `Project > Project Settings > Plugins` in the Godot editor:
+    - **"Playcademy Manifest Exporter"** plugin
+    - **"Playcademy Sandbox"** plugin (for local development)
+3. Setup AutoLoad for SDK: Add `res://addons/playcademy/sdk/PlaycademySDK.gd` as an AutoLoad singleton:
+    - Go to `Project > Project Settings > AutoLoad`
+    - Click "Add" and select `res://addons/playcademy/sdk/PlaycademySDK.gd` for the "Path"
+    - Set "Name" to `PlaycademySdk`
+    - Ensure "Enable" is checked
-3. The "Playcademy SDK" scripts within the `sdk/` folder will be directly accessible for you to use in your game scenes.
-Ensure your web export settings utilize the provided `shell.html` if deploying to the Playcademy platform.
+4. Configure web export settings to utilize the provided `shell.html` if deploying to the Playcademy platform:
+    - Go to `Project > Export`
+    - Select the `Web (Runnable)` preset
+    - Under `Custom HTML Shell`, specify `res://addons/playcademy/shell.html`